alexsabr/AS_Booksynthetized/networking.md

 ### Domain Name System (DNS)
 This protocol allows an entity on the network to get the IP address of another entity, based on a name using alphanumerical characters, a domain name.
+Domain names are case insensitive.
 Domain names can be made of other characters than latin (like cyrillic) since 2012.
 Domain Name follows a hierarchy, the most generic to the right, the least generic to the left.
 In www.example.com , the most generic part of the domain is ".com." (millions of websites end in ".com.")
 Followed by example (maybe a handful of network services have "example.com." at the start of their domain name).
 It is Finished by "www.", only one service is linked to "www.example.com.", A web server.

+#### Governing Body of DNS and top level domain names
+The ICANN is responsible for managing domain names distribution.
+The most generic domain names, called Top Level Domain, can be generic like .com . biz or .edu or they can be country codes like .ja .fr .uk .ch .de ... .
+Top Level Domain names can also be made of other than latin characters, since 2019.

+#### Fully Qualified Domain Name
+Think like Absolute Path on an operating System. the whole name is present, up to the "global name" which is just a dot ".". www.example.com.
+Is a fully qualified domain name (the last dot is usually "hidden" by web browsers)

+#### Qualified Domain Name
+Think like relative path on a operatin system.
+Only part of the name is present. www.example is a qualified domain name of www.example.com. .

 #### How a DNS Request is resolved
 It works as follows, an entity asks to the closest dns solver, "the stub"